Hong Kong marks 'national security day' with goose-steps and mascots

 Anthony WALLACE, AFP

-Cuddly toy versions of the bear were also on sale for HK$400 ($52) alongside plastic toys of police officers holding tear gas warning flags.
+Students played a key role in 2019's protests and many staged demonstrations at their schools.

-Schools have been a major focus for authorities as they seek to incubate loyalty from an early age and national security day activities were held across classrooms featuring "games and puzzles".
+Education authorities have ordered children as young as six to be taught about the four new national security crimes: subversion, secession, terrorism and collusion with foreign forces.

-Education authorities have already ordered children as young as six to be taught about the four new national security crimes -- subversion, secession, terrorism and collusion with foreign forces.
+Some schools on Thursday organised notice boards for pupils to write messages of thanks to the security services.
+Similar displays -- known as "Lennon Walls" -- were used by democracy supporters to post protest messages.

-The Correctional Services Department also held open days where guests could don a virtual reality headset to experience what it is like to be a prison guard.
+The Correctional Services Department also held an open day where guests could don a virtual reality headset to experience what it is like to be a prison guard.

 More than 10,000 people were arrested during pro-democracy protests and more than 2,500 charged.